U.S. Stocks Rise as Earnings Roll In; Oil Climbs: Markets Wrap

-(Bloomberg) -- U.S. stocks rose as investors weighed a flurry of corporate earnings.
+(Bloomberg) -- U.S. stocks advanced as investors weighed a flurry of corporate earnings.
 Treasuries pared gains.

 The S&P 500 Index rose toward a 12-week high, approaching a record, as energy shares jumped with oil.
 Biogen Inc. surged on news it will ask U.S. regulators to approve an experimental Alzheimer’s therapy.
-Boeing Co. led gains in the Dow Jones Industrial Average on the eve of its quarterly results, despite a cut in outlook by S&P over the 737 Max crisis.
-The Nasdaq-100 Index trailed major benchmarks as Facebook Inc. and Netflix Inc. slumped.
+Boeing Co. led the Dow Jones Industrial Average higher on the eve of its quarterly results, despite a cut in outlook by S&P Global Ratings.
+The Nasdaq-100 Index trailed major equity benchmarks as Facebook Inc. and Netflix Inc. slumped.

-The pound trimmed losses on speculation that Prime Minister Boris Johnson may accept a short Brexit delay.
+The pound was little changed as traders braced for parliamentary votes on Boris Johnson’s Brexit deal.

 In earnings news: